 There was more Starlight magic to come, when Paige was granted her Starlight Wish.

-She was over the moon with excitement.
+She was over the moon with happiness.
 Planning her wish gave her something fun and positive to focus on after so much pain and sadness.

 Before her diagnosis, Paige and her sister loved holiday time together drinking pineapple juice and playing mermaids in the pool.